texastribune/queso-ui/README.md

 This repo contains a library of styles and icons available to import via npm.

-Along with the library, we set up a few tools that document this system as we iterate.
+Along with the library, we set up a few tools that help document updates.
 CSS comments are parsed to create a JSON object of documentation.
 That data is rendered with nunjucks to give us a visual representation of the various components and rule-sets we're building.

-The spirit of the project is that as we iterate upon the design of our products, we document along the way.
-This keeps our **style docs current and allows for continuos optimization our CSS.**
+Our goal is that as we iterate upon the design of our products, we document everything along the way.
+This keeps our **style docs current and allows for continuous optimization our CSS.**

 We named it "queso" because we wanted a Texas-esque name and an easy way to refer to it internally.
-And of course everything is better with queso. 🧀
+Also as we all know, everything is better with queso 🧀.

 ## Install